WalletScrutiny/WalletScrutinyCom/_android/com.chippercash.md

 "Currently it's not possible to send to or receive Bitcoin or Ethereum from external wallets"

 Conclusion is that Chipper is a custodial wallet as funds are held by Chipper on behalf of the user.

+**Edit:**

+> We're excited to introduce the Crypto RECEIVE feature.
+This will enable you receive Bitcoin/Ethereum/USDC from another Crypto(ETH/BTC/USDC) address.

+As of this date it seems that it's now possible to send and receive from external addresses.